 It’s an invisible problem—hidden in plain sight.
 And it can occur anywhere.
 Even in apartment buildings.

 And as a property manager, you might see things that would otherwise go unnoticed.
 It’s unlikely that this is going on in your community.
 But it’s also not impossible.

 If you and your staff are aware of certain things to look for, you might be able to do something, should you ever find yourself in the situation of suspecting one of your residents of being trafficked.

 According to the Department of Homeland Security and the U.S. Department of State, there are several indicators to look for if you suspect someone is the victim of human trafficking at your community, including:

 - The person shows signs of being denied food, water, sleep or medical care

 - The person is often in the company of someone to whom he or she defers

 - The person is living in unsuitable conditions

 - The person lacks personal possessions

-- Multiple people in a cramped space
+- There are multiple people living in a cramped space